 Taberna Catavinos

-One of my favorite tapas bars in Granada, this small place is located near the university and is worth finding.
-We usually order a few raciones to share, and also enjoy the tapas with our wine.
+One of my favorite tapas bars in Granada, this small place is located near the university and is worth seeking out.
+We usually order a few raciones to share, and also enjoy the tapas that come with our wine.
 They have a large selection of wines and are happy to help you decide.

 Calle San Miguel Alta, 35